aarasawa/light-sound-memory-game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

     First, I would mete out the game logic a little bit more so that after a certain amount of time the sequence plays again.
 Also I would make it so that if the player tried to spam some buttons it would could read those.
+Additionally, if the player gets something wrong they would need to enter the sequence correctly from the start again.
+The way it currently behaves the player has to continue from where they made the mistake otherwise it registers the previous input as an error.